nanobox-io/nanobox-guides-old/source/erlang/configure.html.md

 ```

 ## Configure Your Web Server
-Whatever web server you decided to use with your Scala app is up to you.
+Whatever web server you decided to use with your Erlang app is up to you.
 Just be sure the necessary config files are included in your project.

 #### Your Web Server Must Listen on Port 8080
 In your web server configuration file, make sure the server listens on port 8080 for HTTP/HTTPS requests.
 All HTTP/HTTPS requests are forwarded to port 8080.
 This cannot be changed.